nas-tabchiche/svelte-typewriter/README.md

 ## Usage

+### Component-based approach

-You need to import the Svelte component, and wrap your elements with the `<Typewriter>` component
+In order to use this method, you need to import the Svelte component, and wrap your elements with the `<Typewriter>` component

 ```svelte
 <script>